-Appointments for advisement will be scheduled ongoing; however, continuous advisement takes place on a daily basis by the administration and future professional advisor.
+Appointments for advisement will be scheduled on Tuesdays from 1:00 p.m. to 3:30 p.m.; however, continuous advisement takes place on a daily basis by the administration and learning leaders.
 Students are encouraged to seek advisement with proper personnel if a problem exists that needs attention.
 During advisement sessions, topics are discussed such as career, academic and/or attendance progress, regulations governing licensure, reciprocity, employment opportunities, continuing education opportunities, coordinating, work/job schedule, child care challenges, and any problems which the student may be having in school.
 Child care facility information is posted in the student break room.
 Paul Mitchell The School does not provide housing; however, if an applicant or student needs assistance in finding local housing, the school will refer them to an appropriate agency.
 If there is a crisis situation, the student will be referred to an appropriate agency.
 Also, financial advisement is available upon request.